Prevent Nail Polish Chipping with these Tried and True tactics!

 5. Apply 3-5 thin coats of nail polish, and bring color over top of nail.

-Yes, 3-5.
-Yes, thin.
+Obviously it’s important to use a good quality nail polish as they will have a formula designed to avoid chipping, I would personally opt for a gel nail polish as it’s more durable and doesn’t have the kind of consistency that would crack.
+When it comes to applying it, apply thinly.
+Yes, thinly.
 As thin as possible to cut down on drying time and prevent bubbles.
 Make sure you bring the color over the top of your nail, ie. “wrap” it.
 This way there won’t be an easy opening for life’s little happenings to get under your nail polish, and chip your mani.

 PRO-TIP: Shimmery or glittery polishes generally adhere the best.